-Operating costs were less than \$1,500 per mg treated in 2023, reflecting about 1.5 BGD treated and focused nature of the district's operations.
+Operating costs were less than \$1,500 per mg treated in 2023, reflecting about 1.5 billion gallons per day treated and focused nature of the district's operations.
 Operating costs are expected to grow generally in line with inflation.
-However, still high inflation and the district's need to address anticipated regulatory mandates could lead to some additional operational pressures.
+However, there may be some additional pressure reflective of increasing focus on inflationary pressures and to address anticipated regulatory mandates.
 The district levies a tax for retirement costs that is separate from and in addition to other levies, limiting the impact on funding for operations.